 Directed study is the individual study of a course that is offered at the University.
-The directed study must be approved by the instructor, department chair or program director, and academic dean.
+The directed study must be approved by the instructor, department chair/program director/division, and academic dean.
 Directed study is provided for students whose unusual circumstances prohibit taking a regularly scheduled course but who need the material of that course to satisfy a requirement.
 Availability of this faculty-directed learning experience depends on faculty time and may be limited in any given term and restricted to certain courses.
 Negotiation of learning activities for the course is conducted between the instructor and student and primarily involves individual learning.
-CORE 1000W The Reflective Woman, CORE 2000W The Reflective Woman and CORE 3990W Global Search for Justice may not be taken as directed study.
-Students are limited to one directed study in any given department and a total of two.
+CORE 1000W The Reflective Woman and CORE 3990W Global Search for Justice may not be taken as directed study.

 Students interested in an internship must contact their program director or major department to determine program or major requirements for internships.

 Internships must be added by the last day to add a full-term course.

 If there are no requirements for internships in the program or major, faculty and the internship director will work with the student to create a quality internship experience:

 - Students must make arrangements for a faculty member to serve as an advisor, as the faculty advisor must approve the internship learning contract.
 The contract will include: selection of internship site, learning goals and timelines, strategies for achieving those goals, methods to be used to evaluate achievement, requirements of the site supervisor, and the appropriate credits for the internship.

 - The faculty advisor and student work with the internship director, who assists in generating possible sites, consults on learning goals and timelines, consults on strategies for achieving those goals, assists to clarify the relationship with the site supervisor, answers questions, and provides training in resume preparation and interviewing.